 The best Twitter plugins come with tons of features to help you tweak your Twitter widget’s design.
 For instance, you can click a few settings to match the widget to your site’s theme and branding.

-They also help you display specific Twitter content like hashtag feeds, custom searches, and user timelines.
+They also help you display specific Twitter widget examples like hashtag feeds, custom searches, and user timelines.

 Customizations like these can’t be done easily with a standard Twitter embed unless you get help from a developer.
 So using a Twitter plugin for WordPress will make getting your widget looking how you want easier.

 Methods to Add a Twitter Widget in WordPress